KesPatil/ALK_files_2021_PNAS/README.md

 ## Procedure
 ### 1. MD simulation in GROMACS <br />
 <p align="justify">
 The MD simulations are performed in GROMACS.
 The paper mentions Biophyscode which actually is a wrapper on Gromacs.
 Please feel free to try out Biophyscode, a creation from Radhakrishnan lab. https://biophyscode.github.io.
-Please note: Following is the walk-through on how to introduce mutations in protein and run a simulation using Biophyscode:
+Please note: Following is the walk-through on how to  run a simulation using Biophyscode:

 "https://biophyscode.github.io/molecular_dynamics_lab/"